KataChannel/tazagroup/TESTING_GUIDE.md

-# 🎉 AccessTrade Phase 2 Complete - Testing Guide
+# 🎉 Timona Phase 2 Complete - Testing Guide

 ## Overview
-**Phase 2** of the AccessTrade Affiliate Platform has been **successfully completed** with **100% implementation rate**.
+**Phase 2** of the Timona Affiliate Platform has been **successfully completed** with **100% implementation rate**.
 This guide provides comprehensive testing instructions for all new enterprise-level financial management features.

 ## 🚀 Quick Start Testing